http://www.wistv.com/Global/story.asp?S=7023619

 Astragalus species are used as food plants by the larvae of some

-Lepidoptera species including many case-bearing moths of the genus
+Lepidoptera species including many case-bearing moths of the

-Traditional uses
+Traditional

 The natural gum tragacanth is made from several species of

-Astragalus occurring in the Middle East, including A. adscendens,
+Astragalus occurring in the Middle East, including A.

-A. gummifer, A. brachycalyx,[3][4] and A. tragacanthus.
-Also
+adscendens, A. gummifer, A. brachycalyx,[3][4] and A.

-Astragalus propinquus (syn.
-A. membranaceus) has a history of use
+tragacanthus.
+Also Astragalus propinquus (syn.
+A. membranaceus)

-as a herbal medicine used in systems of traditional Chinese
+has a history of use as a herbal medicine used in systems of

-medicine[5] and Persian medicine.
-[6] In traditional Chinese
+traditional Chinese medicine[5] and Persian medicine.
+[6] In

-of pus and the growth of new tissue.[7]
+promote the discharge of pus and the growth of new tissue.[7]

 Research

-Biotechnology firms are working on deriving a telomerase activator
+Biotechnology firms are working on deriving a telomerase

-from Astragalus.
-The chemical constituent cycloastragenol (also
+activator from Astragalus.
+The chemical constituent

-called TAT2) is being studied to help combat HIV, as well as
+cycloastragenol (also called TAT2) is being studied to help

-the National Institutes of Health states: "The evidence for using
+diseases or aging.[8]
+However, the National Institutes of Health

-astragalus for any health condition is limited.
-High-quality
+condition is limited.
+High-quality clinical trials (studies in

-clinical trials (studies in people) are generally lacking.
-There
+people) are generally lacking.
+There is some preliminary

-adjunctive therapy for cancer".[9]
+therapy for cancer".[9]

 Research at the UCLA AIDS Institute focused on the function of